 WMT has a proud history stretching back to 1991 when we ran our first course in Bangor, North Wales.
 Here’s how our business and contribution to expedition medical education for laypeople and medics has evolved:

-In 1988, WMT’s original directors met on Mount Kenya when working with Operational Raleigh.
+In 1988, WMT’s original directors met on Mount Kenya when working with Operation Raleigh.

 Using the then bible of wilderness medicine, the American Medicine for Mountaineering textbook as a template, WMT’s first course was the 5-day Advanced Medicine for Remote Foreign Travel course, dubbed AMRFT.
 This rather long winded name (now 4 days and called simply Advanced Medicine) reflected the very focused nature of this course.
 The course was ground breaking in teaching invasive skills and about prescription drugs to laypeople.